 - The discount store is another type of retailer which is concerned with the selling of products on discount.

 Ecommerce is a growing and accessible format that has emerged these days.
 It is very popular with the customers because of the convenience, and low prices offered on them.

-Marketing intermediaries may have many disadvantages like added cost and increases department to manage but from an organizational point of view, having intermediaries is very convenient because managing a small number of intermediaries is more manageable than handling the entire customer base.
+Marketing intermediaries may have many disadvantages like added cost and increases department to manage but from an organizational point of view, having marketing intermediaries is very convenient because managing a small number of marketing intermediaries is more manageable than handling the entire customer base.